AffanIndo/AffanIndo.github.io/_posts/2018-11-25-my-reading-list.md

 After Mistborn, I read Elantris.
 This is Brandon's first work and it's still pretty rough but it's fantastic.
 I like this book not because the magic system, but the point of view is interesting.
 There are 3 main characters, and we can see different point of view every once in a while.
 When the character met each other, it feels wonderful to see each other's point of view.

-The magic system isn't utilized that often, but it's the underlying problem in the story.
+The magic system isn't used that often, but it's the underlying problem in the story.
 It's amazing to see something that overlooked but acts as an important part in the story.

 ### The Powder Mage (Brian McClellan)

 At this time, I'm still amazed by Brandon Sanderson, so I ask my friend for a recommendation, he recommends me this trilogy.
 I noticed that the writing style is similar to that of Brandon's.
 Apparently Brandon Sanderson is Brian McClellan's teacher!

 I love the magic system in this series as well.
-It feels *modern* because the character uses gunpowder to utilize the magic.
+It feels *modern* because the character uses gunpowder to use the magic.
 It is impressive to see what the magic could do in military.
 I also like the setting of the story as well, it's called Flintlock Fantasy for that reason.

 ### The Rithmatist (Brandon Sanderson)